L-nsamba/playing-around-with-apis-summative-L-nsamba/README.md

 Solution: I discovered that I had made a slight error in my sites-enabled configuring part that was preventing my load balancer from interchanging between servers.
 I resolved this by adding the headers information into the load balancer file in the sites-enabled

 #### Drug category extractor issue
 Solution: I discovered that the drug category section had a bit of an issue extracting multiple drug types.
-I resolved this by emphasizing in my js that the search Term should only search in the section of the json file corresponding to "indications_and_usage".
-Although this did not extract all the drugs within that set category, it was the most effective key name to extract maximum drugs from the json with the specified category key word.
+I resolved this by expanding the parameters in my url to extract where the searchTerm is valid in both the json sections that have "indications_and_usage" or "description".
+This method proved to be the best method for extracting drugs for the respective categories.

 <br>